Last Updated on

 An Apostille (the word means ’certification’ in French), is a simpler way of legalizing documents.
 In order for the documents or certificates to be used for legal purposes in one of the member countries, they must be certified by a recognized official in the country where they were issued.
 It is a certificate which is issued by the Secretary of State stating that your documents are genuine and are attached to your original documents.
 There are currently about 117 members of the Apostille Convention.

-Countries like the United Arab Emirates, Bangladesh, Sri Lanka, Uganda, Indonesia, etc. are not part of the Hague Convention.
+Countries like the UAE, Bangladesh, Sri Lanka, Uganda, Indonesia, etc. are not part of the Hague Convention.
 So, in order to enter these countries, an Apostille will not be sufficient.
 You will need to have your documents attested by a series of government or government-sponsored organizations.